geohackweek/geohackweek.github.io/projects/readme.md

 #### Project Title

-_brief title describing the proposed work_
+Brief title describing the proposed work.

 #### Collaborators on this project